MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-vm-boot-error.md

   To resolve this issue, [reinstall GRUB and regenerate GRUB configuration file](#reinstall-grub-regenerate-grub-configuration-file).

-* OS disk partition table issues that are caused by a human error.
+* OS disk partition table issues caused by human error.

   To resolve such issues, follow the steps in [Error: No such partition](#no-such-partition) with recommendations to recreate the /boot partition if missing or created incorrectly.

 ### <a id="fix-boot-file-system-corruption">Fix /boot file system corruption</a>

 1. Make sure that a rescue/repair VM has been created.
-If not, follow the step 1 in [Troubleshoot GRUB rescue issue offline](#offline-troubleshooting) to create it.
+If not, follow step 1 in [Troubleshoot GRUB rescue issue offline](#offline-troubleshooting) to create it.

 2. Refer to [Troubleshoot file system corruption errors in Azure Linux](linux-recovery-cannot-start-file-system-errors.md) to resolve the corruption issues in the corresponding /boot partition.